8 min read

-In this week's Whiteboard Walkthrough, Will Ochandarena, Director of Product Management at MapR, explains how we are able to build the MapR Streams capabilities that differentiate us from similar products in the market.
+In this week's Whiteboard Walkthrough, Will Ochandarena, Director of Product Management at MapR, explains how we are able to build the MapR Event Store for Apache Kafka (formerly called MapR Streams) capabilities that differentiate us from similar products in the market.

 Here's the unedited transcription: